MarcoKuehne/seminars_in_applied_economics/README.md

 # Becoming Fluent in Data (2022)

-The Seminar in Applied Economicsis is about empirical analysis of questionnaire data (SOEP) to answer questions from the field of happiness research and labour market discrimination.
-Analysis is conducted with help of the statistical package R and results are reported in an R Markdown.
-This course teaches  critical, statistical thinking based on complex rectangular panel data.
-Participants will become data fluent and learn major skills that they can use in their academic and business career.
+The *Seminar in Applied Economics* 2022 is all about data. *Becoming Fluent in Data* teaches what data is, where it can be found and what can be done with it.
+We explore various sources and types of data.
+We collect and create data on our own, conduct field research, surveys and experiments.
+We will download data from various sources.
+A lot of data is free.
+Last but not least, we have fun with data.

-This repository contains data and ideas collected in this seminar series.
+This repository contains data and material collected in this seminar series.

 Homepage: http://seminars-in-applied-economics.de/